Anna Skryleva

 Conductor

 From 2007 to 2012 Anna Skryleva was assistant conductor and vocal coach under artistic director Simone Young at Hamburg State Opera.
-In this capacity she collaborated in a groundbreaking new production of the Ring des Nibelungen cycle and lead major revivals of Parsifal, The Flying Dutchman, Salome, Elektra and Chovanshtshina.
+In this capacity, she collaborated in a groundbreaking new production of the Ring des Nibelungen cycle and led major revivals of Parsifal, The Flying Dutchman, Salome, Elektra and Chovanshtshina.
 She conducted opera productions at the Hamburg State Opera's Young Singers Project, leading both the Hamburg Symphony and Hamburg Philharmonic Orchestras.

 In 2019 Anna Skryleva was awarded the Orchestra Innovation Prize by the German National Orchestras Foundation for her work with the Magdeburg Philharmonic Orchestra.

-Today a resident of the vibrant musical city of Berlin, pianist, composer and conductor Anna Skryleva had been raised in Moscow.
-At age five she received her first piano lessons, at eight she completed her first own composition.
+Today a resident of the vibrant musical city of Berlin, pianist, composer and conductor Anna Skryleva was raised in Moscow.
+At age five she received her first piano lessons, and at eight she completed her first own composition.
 Anna was accepted to the composers' class at Moscow's Tchaikovsky Conservatory when was ten.
 That same university later trained her as a pianist and chamber musician.
 Having completed her piano studies at Berlin's Universität der Künste Berlin with Klaus Hellwig, she then joined the conducting class of Lutz Herbig in Düsseldorf.
 Anna Skryleva has been a fellow of the five-year promotion programme of the Institute for Women Conductors at Dallas Opera since November 2015.